simurq/poppi/README.md

 #### Directory `[LIBREOFFICE]`*

-This is an optional directory to hold all your downloaded [LibreOffice] extensions.
-It will be created by POPPI, if the relevant option is selected in [configuration file](#2-setup-the-json-configuration-file-configurepop).
+This is an optional directory to hold all your downloaded [LibreOffice] extensions and will be created by POPPI, if the relevant option is selected in [configuration file](#2-setup-the-json-configuration-file-configurepop).

 #### Directory `MISC`

-Currently, this directory contains the following three files:
+Currently, this directory contains the following files:

 * `popos.png` - default avatar, if a custom one is not provided by the user.
 * `poppi.desktop` - a launcher file to ensure POPPI's autostart after a successful system update requiring reboot.
+* `schema.json` - a JSON schema to validate the user configuration file.
 * `templates.tar.gz` - an archive with a set of template files for LibreOffice and the default text editor, selectable from a context menu upon right-clicking the mouse in GNOME Nautilus/Files.
 The archive will be extracted to `$HOME/Templates`.